singlecore06483/sc_framework/README.md

-clear ---> to clear the screen. use <exploit> ---> to use the exploit. search exploit ---> to search and show all exploits. exit ---> to exit from sc-console. show payloads ---> to see avalable payloads in sc-framework. use system commands ---> to use system tools and commands 3 times, to come back here use (back to sc-console).
+clear ---> to clear the screen. use <exploit> ---> to use the exploit. search exploit ---> to search and show all exploits. search windows --> to search all windows exploits. exit ---> to exit from sc-console. show payloads ---> to see avalable payloads in sc-framework. use system commands ---> to use system tools and commands 3 times, to come back here use (back to sc-console).